-There are literally thousands of charities organizations and non-profits in this country.
+There are literally thousands of charity organizations and non-profits in this country.
 Only a small number of them provide financial support, and of those that do, some charities focus on a certain religion or faith.
+However the majority even such as the Christian faith Salvation Army, help anyone who is low income and/or struggling.
 Whether you think this is right or wrong, it is a fact.

 That being said, the vast majority of charity organizations help people regardless of their religion.
 They will not discriminate when it comes to age, race, religion, gender, or any other factor.
 There are also some programs that can only support an individual due to government regulations, and one that comes to mid is Christian Heath Share which is somewhat regulated by Obamacare.
 So there may very well be reasons for some restrictions.
 But other groups just decide to help people of some religions.

 In addition, their may be local restrictions as well.
 One example is the Jewish Federation.
 The national groups is advocating for the poor, religious rights, and the like.
 However there may be some centers in which they restrict some programs (namely financial) to those of the Jewish Faith only.
 The point being each organization is different with their own by laws.

 So you may ask why do some charities have restrictions in place?
 A big driver is where do their funds come from.
 And how many resources do they have.
 Any charity that receives public funding (whether from the federal government or a state), by law these charities can’t restrict their services based on religion.
 They need to help anyone that qualifies by non-religious tests, such as income.

 The Salvation army is one charity with very few restrictions.
 They generally have volunteers and funds from many people in the community.
 Christians including Catholics may volunteer or donate, but so well may Protestants, Muslims, those of Jewish faith, and others.
 So they provide help to people of all religions, and their thrift stores sell items to anyone in the public.